-Cell phones (including watches that are capable of calling or texting) and other devices are allowed before school, prior to 8:15, between classes, lunchtime, and after the 3:08 bell.
-Cell phones are not allowed during class time or after the tardy bell rings.
-Teachers may request cell phones to be collected at the beginning of class (basket).
-If a cell phone is seen or heard during class time, it will be confiscated and turned into the office.
+- Cell phones and smart watches that are capable of calling or texting are allowed prior to 8:15 am, between classes, during lunch time, and after school. - Cell phones are not allowed during class time or after the tardy bell rings.